rgjacobx2/spaceasteroids/README.md

 3. Run game

-It's my first attempt at making a game, so hardly a no brainer on the controls
+It's my first attempt at making a game, so hardly a no brainer on the control scheme.

 # You will have to shoot down 5 asteroids to win.